How To Cut Corrugated Roofing

 • Use the Stanley knife to cut carefully along the marked line.

-• For thicker areas, a band saw with a fine blade can ensure a clean finish.
+• A band saw with a fine blade can ensure a clean finish for thicker areas.

 Cutting Corrugated Polycarbonate Roofing: